-You can register your business online by creating an account on our Rural Payments and Services portal.
+You can register your business online by creating an account on Rural Payments and Services.

 If you carry out any animal feed activities you are required to tell us.
 We will then share some of this information with Food Standards Scotland.